Camillaneri/NiftyApp/README.md

 **Main Task Functions**
 Here are described only the main functions of the Main Task page:
 1.	**TaskTutorial.js** Contains the jQuery function to display the tutorial when the page is loaded.
+2. **task.js** contains functions connecting to NiftyValue's API, for filling the application, and for creating log data.
-2.	**fill_task_dash** This function is called when the main task page is opened but also by the Repeat Task and End Task button, it cleans the Gallery, the Likes Box, Dislikes Box, and the Dashboard and fetches 20 random images to fill the Gallery.
+  *	**fill_task_dash()** This function is called when the main task page is opened but also by the Repeat Task and End Task button, it cleans the Gallery, the Likes Box, Dislikes Box, and the Dashboard and fetches 20 random images to fill the Gallery.
-3.	**AddLiked_Disliked**This function manages the addition of liked and disliked images in the right box when the like or dislike icons beside images are clicked on
+  *	**AddLiked_Disliked()**This function manages the addition of liked and disliked images in the right box when the like or dislike icons beside images are clicked on
-4.	**Apply_like_dislike**This function takes the ids of liked and disliked images and fetches the resulting recommended images to fill the gallery
+  *	**Apply_like_dislike()**This function takes the ids of liked and disliked images and fetches the resulting recommended images to fill the gallery
-5.	**Addtodash** If the user clicks on the pin icon beside an image this function displays the image on the first empty slot in the Dashboard.
+  *	**Addtodash()** If the user clicks on the pin icon beside an image this function displays the image on the first empty slot in the Dashboard.
-6.	**repeatTask** is called by the Repeat Task button
+  *	**repeatTask()** is called by the Repeat Task button
-7. **supa_task.js** is devolved to posting on the respective table on Supabase, the log data and answers given by the user in the survey at the end of the main task.
+3. **supa_task.js** is devolved to posting on the respective table on Supabase, the log data and answers given by the user in the survey at the end of the main task.

 **Supabase data**
 The table on Supabase related to the main task page is composed as follows: